Mar 15, 2023

 Step 1 – Allowing a Remote MySQL connection from your IP address

-Next, navigate to Remote MySQL section in your web hosting control panel.
+Next, navigate to the Remote MySQL section in your web hosting control panel.

 - Database – select the MySQL database that you will connect to.